nirtamir2/talks/2025-06-25/src/slides.md

 # Materials

 <!--
-🎨 Material (the look)

-This is the “skin” that wraps the geometry.

   Here on the left we have some materials that does not react to light and on the right it do affected by light.
 I colored the materials in green color.
 -->